-Quito is the capital of Ecuador and is currently served by the Mariscal Sucre International airport covering an area of 150ha.
-The airport is totally surrounded by urban development in the middle of the city and cannot possibly expand to accommodate the growing air traffic in Ecuador, which is increasing due to tourism.
-Ecuador receives over one million tourists every year and tourism is increasing by 2%-3% a year.
+Quito is the capital of Ecuador and was earlier served by the old Mariscal Sucre International airport covering an area of 150ha.
+The old airport was completely surrounded by urban development in the middle of the city, with limited scope for expansion to accommodate growing air traffic in Ecuador, which is increasing due to tourism.
+Ecuador receives more than one million tourists every year and tourism is increasing by 2%-3% a year.

-In November 2002 Mariscal Sucre Airport was taken over by a joint venture called Corporacion Quiport SA (Quiport) (this consists of Aecon, Andrade Gutierrez Concessoes of Brazil, the Airport Development Corporation of Toronto and HAS Development Corporation of Texas).
+In November 2002, Mariscal Sucre Airport was taken over by a joint venture called Corporacion Quiport SA (Quiport) which comprises Aecon, Andrade Gutierrez Concessoes of Brazil, the Airport Development Corporation of Toronto and HAS Development Corporation of Texas.
 Aecon is the lead developer of the new airport.

-"New Quito Airport is being built on a 1,500ha site (ten times larger than the existing airport), about 18km from the centre of town."
+“The new airport was built on a 1,500ha site, which is ten times larger than the old airport and approximately 18km away from the centre of Quito.”

-Quiport was awarded the concession for the airport by the City of Quito to design, build and operate a new airport to replace the old one.
-It also operates the old airport until construction works finish on the New Quito Airport and the airport starts operations in February 2013.
+Quiport was awarded the concession to design, build and operate the airport by the City of Quito to replace the old one.
+It also operated the old airport until it was replaced by the new airport in February 2013.

-The airport will be operated by Quiport under a concession lasting until 2040 (giving them the right to collect 80% of the revenue offshore).
-The current airport handled traffic of 4.7 million passengers, 78,000 aircraft movements and over 140,000t of cargo in 2010.
+The new airport is being operated by Quiport under a concession lasting until 2040.
+The concession provides them the right to collect 80% of the revenue offshore.
+The new Mariscal Sucre International Airport handled six million passengers, in 2016.

-The total cost of the new airport is expected to reach $700m and this is being financed through debt raised from the project lenders.
-Aecon has a 45.5% economic interest in the airport concession and Andrade Gutierrez Constructores hold a 48% share.
+The total investment for new airport was $700m, which was financed through debt raised from the project lenders.
+Aecon has a 45.5% economic interest in the airport concession and Andrade Gutierrez Constructores holds a 48% share.
 The financial closure and start of construction works of the new project occurred in early 2006.

 The major lenders to the project are Corporacion Aeropuerto y Zona Franca del Distrito Metropolitano de Quito (CORPAQ), Overseas Private Investment Corporation, Export-Import Bank of the USA and the Inter American Development Bank and Canada’s Export Development Corporation (EDC).